-Speed humps are paved ramps measuring of the street.
+Speed humps are paved ramps measuring 3- to 4-inches high that extend the full width of the street.
 Speed tables are wider or have a flat top.
 Speed cushions have wheel cutouts to allow emergency vehicles and bicyclesto pass through unaffected.